ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

   * Navigation_train_SQN.ipynb:

       The jupyter notebook file I actually used to train the SQN agent.
-It used two methods to calculate the expected reward.
-It seems that TD is more stable than MC.
 You can check the reference [here](https://arxiv.org/pdf/1702.08165.pdf)

   * Report.pdf :